 A widget and grid based framework for building command line user interfaces in python.

-curses module, which is traditionally a unix-specific python module, however, you may use the windows-curses module to run
+curses for terminal rendering, which is traditionally a unix-specific, however, you may use the windows-curses module to run

 py_cui on windows.